-On December 12, 2019, the Company entered into a Series A-1 Preferred Stock Purchase Agreement (the "SPA") with SOBR SAFE, LLC ("SOBR SAFE"), a Delaware limited liability company and an entity controlled by Gary Graham, one of the Company's Directors, under which (i) the Company agreed to create a new series of convertible preferred stock entitled "Series A-1 Convertible Preferred Stock," with 2,000,000 shares authorized and the following rights: (a) dividend rights of 8% per annum based on the original issuance price of \$1 per share, (b) liquidation preference over our common stock, (c) conversion rights into shares of our common stock at \$1 per share, (d) redemption rights such that the Company has the right, upon thirty days written notice, at any time after one year from the date of issuance, to redeem all or part of the Series A-1 Convertible Preferred Stock for 150% of the original issuance price, (e) shall not be callable by the Company, and (f) each share of Series A-1 Convertible Preferred Stock will vote on an "as converted" basis; and (ii) SOBR SAFE agreed to acquire 1,000,000 shares of the Company's Series A-1 Convertible Preferred Stock (the "Preferred Stock"), once created, in exchange for \$1,000,000 (the "Purchase Price").
-The Company received the Purchase Price on December 12, 2019 and has not issued these Preferred Shares as of June 30, 2020: however, the Company plans to issue these Preferred Shares in Summer 2020.
-As a result of the offering, the Company has a cash balance of \$727,633 and \$681,759 at June 30, 2020 and December 31, 2019, respectively.
+On December 12, 2019, the Company entered into a Series A-1 Preferred Stock Purchase Agreement (the "SPA") with SOBR SAFE, LLC ("SOBR SAFE"), a Delaware limited liability company and an entity controlled by Gary Graham, one of the Company's Directors, under which (i) the Company agreed to create a new series of convertible preferred stock entitled "Series A-1 Convertible Preferred Stock," with 2,000,000 shares authorized and the following rights: (a) dividend rights of 8% per annum based on the original issuance price of \$1 per share, (b) liquidation preference over our common stock, (c) conversion rights into shares of our common stock at \$1 per share, (d) redemption rights such that the Company has the right, upon thirty days written notice, at any time after one year from the date of issuance, to redeem all or part of the Series A-1 Convertible Preferred Stock for 150% of the original issuance price, (e) shall not be callable by the Company, and (f) each share of Series A-1 Convertible Preferred Stock will vote on an "as converted" basis; and (ii) SOBR SAFE agreed to acquire 1,000,000 shares of the Company's Series A-1 Convertible Preferred Stock (the "Preferred Shares"), once created, in exchange for \$1,000,000 (the "Purchase Price").
+The Company received the Purchase Price on December 12, 2019 and has not issued these Preferred Shares as of September 30, 2020: however, the Company plans to issue these Preferred Shares in the fourth quarter of 2020.
+On May 7, 2020, the Company amended a Convertible Preferred Stock Investment Agreement granting the exclusive right to SOBR SAFE to purchase up to 2,700,000 shares.
+The Company has a cash balance of \$979,641 and \$681,759 at September 30, 2020 and December 31, 2019, respectively.